gotmax23/ansible-role-packman/README.md

 [![Github Actions Molecule workflow status][badge-molecule-workflow]][link-molecule-workflow] [![Github Actions Galaxy workflow status][badge-galaxy-workflow]][link-galaxy-workflow]

-Ansible role to enable the Packman repository on OpenSUSE Leap and OpenSUSE Tumbleweed.
+Ansible role that installs the Packman repository on OpenSUSE Leap and OpenSUSE Tumbleweed.

 ## Requirements

 For right now, I only test this role using the latest release of the `ansible` pip package, which includes all the collections that are no longer part of `ansible-core`.
 This is the supported method.
 However, if you choose to use `ansible-core` or still use Ansible 2.9, you must manually install the following collections:
 - community.general